54876/grin2umbrel/README.md

 # Grin Node for Umbrel

-Grin node application for Umbrel app store.
+Grin node for Umbrel app store.